Eric Lamb, solo flutist

 Flutist Eric Lamb is in demand internationally as a concerto soloist, recitalist, concert curator and chamber musician.
 For many years, Eric was a core member of the International Contemporary Ensemble - ICE.

 Eric is a member of Ensemble Reconsil - Wien, Synchronos Ensemble based in Zagreb Croatia and Quasars Ensemble based at the Slovak Radio in Bratislava and co-artistic director of ensemble paladino.
-In 2021, he will join as a guest of the dynamic Danish chamber ensemble Ensemble Midtvest and will perform as soloist with Ensemble Kontrapunkte in the world premier of Julia Purgina's Flute Concerto in Vienna's Musikverein.
+Highlights in 2021 include performances at Styriarte, with Klangforum Wien, Ensemble Modern at the Ruhrtriennale, the world premier of Julia Purgina's Flute Concerto in Vienna's Musikverein and the world premier of Viera Janareckova's concerto for bass flute and strings at the Radio Concert Hall in Bratislava.
 Currently, Eric teaches a flute class at the Academy of Music and Performing Arts in Vienna.

 Eric has performed with a long list of the worlds most important orchestras and ensembles including, ensemble XX., Geneva Camerata, Ostrobothnian Chamber Orchestra, Omega Ensemble (Sydney), the Cleveland Orchestra, PHACE, Camerata Bern, the City of Birmingham Orchestra, ASKO Schoenberg Ensemble, Radio Orchestra Frankfurt and has been invited to perform at festivals in Melbourne, Darmstadt, Graz, Salzburg, Lockenhaus, Acht Brücken in Cologne, Mostly Mozart Festival, Heidelberg Spring Music Festival and the Bucharest Festival for New Music, to name but a few.
 His chamber music partners include some of Europe's most celebrated vocalists, instrumentalists and artists.
 Among many other projects, Eric has worked in close collaboration with the Stockhausen Stiftung and the Theater Basel to re-create the role of Luzifer in Stockhausen's opera 'Donnerstag aus Licht'.